Spodeian/URScript/README.md

 The `libm` feature allows for the usage of `floats` in `no_std` builds.

 More features to come as this library is developed.

-## License

-No license provided as of yet.